-Early assessment of metabolism pathways of new chemical entities guides the understanding of drug-drug interactions.
-Selective enzyme inhibitors are indispensable in CYP reaction phenotyping.
+Early assessment of metabolism pathways of new chemical entities (NCEs) guides the understanding of drug-drug interactions (DDIs).
+Selective enzyme inhibitors are indispensable in cytochrome P450 (CYP) reaction phenotyping.
 The most commonly applied CYP2C19 inhibitor, omeprazole, lacks selectivity.
 Two promising alternatives, (+)-N-3-benzylnirvanol and (-)-N-3-benzylphenobarbital, are already used as CYP2C19 inhibitors in some in vitro studies with suspended human hepatocytes.
 However, a full validation proving their suitability in terms of CYP and non-CYP selectivity has not been presented in literature.
-The present study provides a thorough comparison between omeprazole, (+)-N-3-benzylnirvanol, and (-)-N-3-benzylphenobarbital in terms of potency and selectivity and shows the superiority of (-)-N-3-benzylphenobarbital as a CYP2C19 inhibitor in suspended human hepatocytes.
-Furthermore, we evaluated the application of (-)-N-3-benzylphenobarbital to predict the in vivo contribution of CYP2C19 to drug metabolism [fraction metabolized (fm) of CYP2C19, fm{CYP2C19}].
-A set of 10 clinically used CYP2C19 substrates with reported in vivo fm{CYP2C19} data was evaluated. fm{CYP2C19}, which was predicted using data from suspended human hepatocyte incubations, underestimated the in vivo fm{CYP2C19}.
-The use of a different hepatocyte batch with a different CYP3A4/CYP2C19 activity ratio showed the impact of intrinsic CYP activities on the determination of fm{CYP2C19}.
-Overall, this study confirms the selective CYP2C19 inhibition by (-)-N-3-benzylphenobarbital over other CYP isoforms (CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2D6, and CYP3A4) and clinically relevant non-CYP enzymes [aldehyde oxidase, flavin-containing monooxygenase 3, N-acetyltransferase 2, uridine diphosphate glucuronosyltransferase (UGT) 1A1, UGT1A4, UGT2B7, UGT2B15] in suspended human hepatocytes. (-)-N-3-benzylphenobarbital is therefore the preferred CYP2C19 inhibitor to assess fm{CYP2C19} in suspended human hepatocytes in comparison with omeprazole and (+)-N-3-benzylnirvanol.
+The present study provides a thorough comparison between omeprazole, (+)-N-3-benzylnirvanol, and (-)-N-3-benzylphenobarbital in terms of potency and selectivity, and shows the superiority of (-)-N-3-benzylphenobarbital as a CYP2C19 inhibitor in suspended human hepatocytes.
+Furthermore, we evaluated the application of (-)-N-3-benzylphenobarbital to predict the in vivo contribution of CYP2C19 to drug metabolism (fm{CYP2C19}).
+A set of ten clinically used CYP2C19 substrates with reported in vivo fm{CYP2C19} data was evaluated.
+Fm{CYP2C19}, which was predicted using data from suspended human hepatocyte incubations, underestimated the in vivo fm{CYP2C19}.
+The use of a different hepatocyte batch with a different CYP3A4/CYP2C19 activity ratio, showed the impact of intrinsic CYP activities on the determination of fm{CYP2C19}.
+Overall, this study confirms the selective CYP2C19 inhibition by (-)-N-3-benzylphenobarbital over other CYP isoforms (CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2D6, and CYP3A4) and clinically relevant non-CYP enzymes (AO, FMO3, NAT2, UGT1A1, UGT1A4, UGT2B7, UGT2B15) in suspended human hepatocytes. (-)-N-3-benzylphenobarbital is therefore the preferred CYP2C19 inhibitor to assess fm{CYP2C19} in suspended human hepatocytes in comparison to omeprazole and (+)-N-3-benzylnirvanol.